 A California Common is a traditional American style beer first brewed in California.
 What makes this beer unique is the lager yeast is fermented at a higher “ale temperature” giving the beer crisp lager character.
 What makes our version unique is use of four specialty malts to give it a nice malty backbone and slight biscuit flavor and a healthy hop presences from two American hops, Cluster and the aptly named, Liberty!

 Willy Doctor Red IPA- 5.5% abv

 The first beer in our Roommate Series of rotating taps (inspired by the original roommates of the OG Columbus House).
 The inspiration for the Willy Doctor comes from Willy’s reaction to video games.
 Losing would make him red in the face and he would be very bitter about it. $1 from each pint sold will be donated to the Chase Swaffar Memorial Scholarship Fund, which is a very special cause to us.
 This IPA is dry-hopped with Simcoe hops.
 It has a full body and moderate malt presence.
 Medium bitterness.

 Co-lager-ation Oktoberfest- 5.5% abv:

-The aptly named co-lager-ation is a collaboration brew between us and the fine folks that are in the process of opening Fort Smith Brewing!
-This traditional German fall beer was brewed with all German malts, all German hops, and an Oktoberfest lager yeast (by the way, this is our first lager too!).
+The aptly named co-lager-ation is a collaboration brew between us and the fine folks at Fort Smith Brewing!
+This traditional German fall beer was brewed with all German malts, all German hops, and an Oktoberfest lager yeast.
 You can expect a bready malty aroma, and a smooth lager-y flavor upfront that gives way to strong malt and caramel flavors.

 9 Barleywine – 10.1% abv: